satra/NiPyPe-Paper/nipype_paper.rst

 add new nodes as long as they are well behaved command lines.
 However, many software packages do not meet this criterion.
 For example, SPM, written in MATLAB, does not provide a command line interface.
-Furthermore, for several command line programs arguments are not easy to describe in the LONI XML schema (e.g., ANTS – Avants & Gee, 2004).
+Furthermore, for several command line programs, arguments are not easy to describe in the LONI XML schema (e.g., ANTS – Avants & Gee, 2004).
 Although it provides a wonderful graphical interface, the LONI Pipeline environment does not provide an easy option to script a workflow or for rapidly exploring parametric variations within a workflow (e.g.,